ballerina-attic/module-ballerinax-pagerduty/src/pagerduty/Module.md

 **Pagerduty operations related to `Schedules`**

-The `createSchedule` remote function can be used to create the schedule in a pagerDuty `Schedules`.
+The `createSchedule` remote function can be used to create the schedule in PagerDuty `Schedules`.

 ```ballerina
 Schedules schedules = pagerduty.getSchedules();